Agent Skills: Project retrospective writer

 • Like explaining to a friend why the project took twice as long

-• Name specific mistakes, not vague "challenges"
+• Specific mistakes, not vague "challenges"

 What to include vs exclude

-| Include | Exclude | |---------|---------| | Specific failures with context | Vague "learnings" | | Actual time/cost of mistakes | Blame for individuals | | Tools that helped or hurt | Generic best practices | | Decisions you'd reverse | Obvious statements | | Surprising discoveries | Information in other docs |
+| Include | Exclude | |---------|---------| | Specific failures with quantified context | Vague "learnings" | | Actual time / cost of mistakes | Blame for individuals | | What the system permitted (then what humans did) | "Mistakes were made" passives | | Tools that helped or hurt, by name | Generic best practices | | Decisions you'd reverse — and why now, not then | Obvious statements | | Surprising discoveries | Information already in other docs |

 The specificity test